dstroot/blog-next/_posts/2015-09-26-is-it-secure-2.md

 ---
 title: It’s secure… until it’s not
 excerpt: Is there a such thing as perfect security?
-No.
+In the 1770s Joseph Bramah created a lock that
+    was vastly superior to any the world ever seen.
+Bramah believed it was 100% theft-proof.
+It was, and then it wasn't.
 coverImage: /assets/blog/img/bramah.png
 date: "2015-09-26"
 published: true